TepidJesus/UoA-CompSci-Resources/README.md

         - This is a handy calculator used to calculate process times and effeciency.
     - Block_cyper_encoder
         - Used for encoding text using a block cypher.
 (Currently doesn't support decoding)

+- #### COMP130
+    - Contains helpful snippets of code from the course which I wrote throughout the course.